intel/meta-de10-nano/README.md

 # Layer to support the DE10-Nano board

 ## Objective
 This layer provides support for building a demonstration and development image of linux for the [Terasic DE10-Nano kit](https://www.terasic.com.tw/cgi-bin/page/archive.pl?Language=English&CategoryNo=205&No=1046&PartNo=8) development board.
+The FPGA project for the Terasic DE10-Nano Kit can be found at [DE10-Nano Hardware](https://github.com/01org/de10-nano-hardware)

 ## Build Intructions
 Please refer to [README.md](https://github.com/Angstrom-distribution/angstrom-manifest/blob/master/README.md) for any prerequisits, these instuctions assume prerequisits have been met.
 Please also note the instructions for configuring proxies.